 This recipe is a deconstruction of the Almond Joy, reassembled in the best possible way.
 One bite of this cake, coated in a decadent chocolate fudge sauce and adorned in almonds, and you’ll be hooked.
 It’s the fabulous little candy all grown up.

-Carrot cake is an Easter staple.
 Serve this gently spiced dessert with walnuts, raisins, coconut and pineapple — or keep it simple with only shredded carrots in the batter.
 Either way, it's a guaranteed treat, especially when each slice gets a generous layer of cream cheese frosting.

 "This cake is a tribute to good ol'-fashioned gooey rolls: soft and full like fluffy pillows, piping hot out of the oven, entwined with ribbons of spiced cinnamon sugar, sticky with dripping cream cheese icing," says Jocelyn Delk Adams.
 "If ever one could capture the magic and decadence of cinnamon rolls in a cake, without the intimidating yeast, I think I have."

 Pre-made cookies and store-bought ice cream make a lovely and refreshing dessert.
 Assemble it ahead of time and let it chill in the freezer until you're ready to dig in.
-The pretty pink colors will also look great with other goodies guests may bring.

 All you need is coconut, food coloring and marshmallow bunnies to turn a batch of basic chocolate cupcakes into these adorable Easter treats.

-Like a cloud floating through the sky on a beautiful spring day, this chocolate-coconut cake is like a fluffy dream.
+Like a cloud floating through the sky on a beautiful spring day, this chocolate-coconut cake is a fluffy dream.
 On the inside are two dense layers of chocolate cake, surrounded by a white marshmallow frosting and shredded coconut.

 Easter cookies, pastries, pies and other confections

 Martha Stewart combines baking and crafts with these cute cookies.
 Have little ones help decorate the treats with sanding sugar, sprinkles, mini chocolate chips and candy.
-Then share them with your peeps (get it?) after Easter dinner.
+Then share them with your peeps after Easter dinner.

 Duff Goldman swears by this versatile recipe and it's the one he uses for the blondies at all of his bakeries.
 They're buttery, sweet and made from just seven easy-to-find ingredients.

 Jocelyn Delk Adams loves serving flowerpot brownies for Easter because they are a sweet and festive way to end the meal.
-They also double as décor on the holiday table — cutting your to-do list in half!
+They also double as décor on the holiday table, cutting your to-do list in half!